 Although fractures of the sacral vertebrae are rare, they can be caused by high-impact trauma, such as a fall from a great height or a high-speed motor vehicle accident.
 Normally any injuries to the sacrum in these kinds of trauma mean that the pelvis and hips are also adversely affected.

 I’m Experiencing Sacrum Pain after a Personal Injury

 If you are experiencing pain in your lower back or pelvic area following a slip and fall or motor vehicle accident, or if you are having problems with urinary incontinence or retention, it’s very important to seek medical advice.
-If your sacrum pain resulting from an injury continues, call The Advocates at 206-607-9098 and we can get you talking to an experienced personal injury attorney immediately!
+If your sacrum pain resulting from an injury continues, call a car accident lawyer with The Advocates at 206-607-9098 and we can get you talking to an experienced personal injury attorney immediately!